RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - Explicitly include a peripheral module in your Makefile with the **FEATURES_REQUIRED** variable

 - The peripheral drivers are implemented from scratch.
-This garantees:
+This guarantees:

   - Memory efficiency